-12. Click Save Changes to save the configuration settings.
+14. Click Save Changes to save the configuration settings.

-Devices that are discovered are profiled and updated in the Device Discovery Table and an overall summary is shown in the Device Profiles Dashboard.
+Devices that are discovered are profiled and updated in the Device Discovery Table and an overall summary is shown in the "Dashboard" on page 17.

 The devices can be grouped based on group name and rules using device attributes.
-For more information see, Profile Groups.
+For more information see, "Profile Groups" on page 26.